Khasavyurt: Demographics

+Geography

 Climate

 Khasavyurt has a humid continental climate with hot summers and cold winters.
 (Köppen climate classification: Dfa).

+Religion

+The overwhelming majority of the city's residents are Sunni Muslim.

+There were 4 churches in the city.
+Only one has survived to this day – the Cathedral of Our Lady of the Sign.
+It is the largest Orthodox church in the North Caucasus.

+The city also had one domed synagogue.

+There are about 19 large mosques in Khasavyurt.

 Economy

 The main local industries are food processing, brick making and garment making.